patrickmelix/PLAMS/doc/source/examples/examples.rst

 The example scripts use computational engines from the Amsterdam Modeling Suite, and you will need a license to run them.
 Contact license@scm.com for further questions.

 In order to run the examples, the ``AMSBIN`` environment variable should be properly set.
-You can test this by typing ``$AMSBIN/plams -h`` in a terminal: this should print PLAMS' help message.
+You can test this by typing ``$AMSBIN/amspython -h`` in a terminal: this should print the help message.
 If this is not the case (e.g. you get 'No such file or directory'), you need to set up the environmental variable ``$AMSBIN`` (see the `Linux Quickstart guide <../../Installation/Linux_Quickstart_Guide.html>`__ for details).

 Getting Started
 ----------------

 .. toctree::

-   WaterOptimization
-   Settings/AMSSettingsSystem
-   He2DissociationCurve
-   ManyJobsInParallel
+   :maxdepth: 1

+   WaterOptimization/WaterOptimization
+   AMSSettingsSystem/AMSSettingsSystem
+   He2DissociationCurve/He2DissociationCurve
+   ManyJobsInParallel/ManyJobsInParallel

 Molecule analysis
 ---------------------

 .. toctree::
+   :maxdepth: 1

    MoleculesFromRKFTrajectory
    MoleculesTable
-   MoleculeSubstitution/MoleculeSubstitutionExample
+   MoleculeSubstitution/MoleculeSubstitution
    ConvertToAMSRKFTrajectory
    PlotCorrelation/PlotCorrelation
    MapMoleculesAndConvertToDCD